 - Q. At my old employer, we were entitled to make facilitating payments (sometimes called "grease" payments) as long as they were properly accounted for in our books and records.
-Is that okay at Avantor? - A. Facilitating or "grease" payments are a one-time, small payment to obtain a routine, non-discretionary governmental service that a company is entitled to receive, and are permitted under the FCPA.
-However, in Avantor's view, the line between a bribe and a grease payment is easily blurred, and the anti-corruption laws of some of the various countries in which Avantor operates prohibit grease payments, so they are prohibited by Avantor.
+Is that okay at Avantor? - A. Facilitating or "grease" payments are a one-time, small payment to obtain a routine, non-discretionary governmental service that a company is entitled to receive, and maybe permitted under the FCPA.
+However, in Avantor's view, the line between a bribe and a grease payment is easily blurred, and the anti-corruption laws in a number of the countries in which Avantor operates prohibit grease payments, so associates are not allowed to make facilitating or grease payments.

 - Q. A few executives from a current customer, a foreign state-run research institute, approached me at our trade show booth.
 I gave them some small, inexpensive (less than U.S. \$50.00) promotional products bearing the Avantor logo.
 They are interested in our custom chemical manufacturing capabilities, so I told them that we could help to cover the cost of a visit to inspect the capabilities of our facilities.
 One of the foreign officials told me he could guarantee me their custom chemical purchases if I paid for dinner for him and his family at a new and very expensive restaurant.
 How do I respond to his request? - A. Paying for dinner for the customer and his family has no relevance to our products and services and appears to be a request for an illegal bribe.
-Report the request for the dinner to the Legal department as soon as possible.
-As leaders of a foreign state-run institute, the executives are "government officials," and Avantor's anti-corruption policy requires Legal department review and approval before providing them with anything of value.
+Report the request for the dinner to the Legal department immediately.
+As leaders of a foreign state-run institute, the executives are "government officials," and Avantor's anti-corruption policy requires the Legal department to review and approve before providing them with anything of value.
 Providing inexpensive products bearing Avantor logos would likely be approved under our anti-corruption policies and applicable laws because they are of limited value and given for the purposes of demonstration or explanation of our products and services.
 The trip to inspect our facilities would involve greater expenditures and an analysis of both the FCPA and the anti-corruption laws applicable to the customer, so you should discuss these situations with your management and the Legal department first to make sure you are complying with our policies and the law.
+Violation of anti-corruption and anti-bribery laws can result in civil or criminal liability, fines, and prohibitions on future business with governments and their agencies.

 - Q. What is "anything of value"?

 - A. Avantor defines "anything of value" to include:

 - Cash or cash equivalents (e.g. stock or other securities or anything that can be converted to cash relatively easily)

 - Travel expenses

 - Gifts

 - Extravagant entertainment

 - Lodging expenses

-- Education expenses
+- Education expenses, internships or employment

 - Loans and grants

 - Excessive free samples

 - Political and charitable contributions